muratk3n/thirdwave/en/README.md

 ---

 Jacobin: "As an Occupier, Israel Has No Right to 'Self-Defense'..

+'Israel has a right of self-defense'.
 This commonsense statement is repeated everywhere — by state officials and media outlets, by commentators and anchors.
 It seems so basic and self-evident that it is hard to argue with.
 But today Israel uses self-defense as its key rhetorical tool for war.
 By invoking self-defense, Israel changes the conversation from its colonial crimes against the Palestinians to the injuries it has itself incurred as a result.
 Yet it is precisely because Israel is denying Palestinians their human rights, including the right of self-determination, that it cannot claim self-defense as a legal justification for the use of force"

 ---